precode/themeone/README.md

 Themeone
 ===

-Themeone is our starter theme we use to build our new premium WordPress themes.
+Themeone is our starter theme to help you build your own WordPress theme.\.